Ashford University Catalog

 HCA 340 Managing in Health & Human Services

 An upper-level management course providing basic management theory for the beginning manager.
 Management challenges, human service environments, management theories, organizational design, program planning and implementing supervisory relations, managing finances program evaluation, leadership theories and teams in organizations are explored.
-Prerequisite: HCA 205 or HCA 305.
+Prerequisite: HCA 205, HCA 305 or HPR 231.

 HCA 352 Legal & Ethical Aspects of Health Information Management

 This course explores the major legal and ethical issues central to the implementation, application, and utilization of health information across the spectrum of health care settings.
 Key topics include liability, confidentiality, risk, quality, and utilization management.
 In addition, the legal and ethical ramifications of federal legislative mandates pertaining to health information management are reviewed.
 Case studies are utilized throughout the course to help students apply course concepts.

 This course provides a foundational exploration of the concepts of health care accreditation and continuous quality monitoring.
 The concept of quality assurance is explored from a perspective of selected accreditation, regulatory, licensing and certification programs.
 The interface of accreditation and reimbursement is explored.
 Health information systems are used in the analysis of health care accreditation, government mandates, and regulatory activities as they impact consumer outcomes.
 Legal implications of quality monitoring are analyzed.
 Social, political, professional and organizational influences upon health services delivery are explored from a perspective of demand, special populations, financing and service delivery.
 Prerequisite: HCA 205